-If you have no idea what off-piste is, then maybe you’re a ‘no’ for now, but if you can confidently ski or ride ungroomed, bumpy and variable snow conditions (slush, chopped-up powder and crud) without tumbling every other turn, then you’re looking good.
-If you regularly hunt down side-piste bumps, mogul fields and fresh powder – and manage to ski these with a semblance of confidence – then let’s get you booked in…
+If you have no idea what powder skiing or “off-piste” is, then maybe you’re a ‘no’ for now, but if you can make it down ungroomed, bumpy and variable snow conditions (slush, chopped-up powder and crud) without tumbling every other turn, then you’re looking good.
+If you regularly hunt down bumps, mogul fields and fresh powder – and manage to ski these with a semblance of confidence – then let’s get you booked in…

-You’re already looking good if you can make strong parallel turns with a pole plant, or link flowing uninterrupted turns on your snowboard, down a steep red or easy black run.
+You’re already looking good if you can make strong parallel turns with a pole plant, or link flowing, uninterrupted turns on your snowboard, down a steeper blue or mellower black run.
 If you can physically pull this off but are scared throughout, find yourself leaning back into the mountain, and moving slowly without flow, then it might be worth booking in a couple of off-piste lessons before taking on the chopper.
 Either way, we will make sure you are not in over your head when you do arrive at the lodge.

 Not quite matching up to the descriptions above but desperate to get out and try it?
 Don’t worry, there are other options out there.
-Heli-skiing in New Zealand offers more mellow boot-deep powder runs rather than the knee or waist-deep powder you’d find in North America, making it a great option for a first heli-ski experience.
+Heli-skiing in New Zealand offers a more mellow experience, making it a great option for a first heli-ski experience.
 For an even gentler experience, skiing the Tasman Glacier is a really exciting entry-level backcountry ski or snowboard day accessed by ski plane and suitable for intermediate skiers.
 Still too much?
 Why not take a helicopter to the top of a snow capped mountain where we can set up a gourmet lunch and wine tasting – the perfect way to break up a ski trip.

-You definitely do not need to be a speed demon to ski powder, but you do need to understand that without enough speed your skis or snowboard will sink down deep into the snow and make it really hard to turn.
+You definitely don’t need to be a speed demon to ski powder, but you do need to understand that without enough speed your skis or snowboard will sink down deep into the snow and make it really hard to turn.
 Before you know it you will be huffing and puffing, throwing your upper body around and not having a great time.
 Less is more in snowsports and while riding powder can be relaxing and effortless, it can only be so when you have enough speed for your skis or board to lift up out of the snow and float (just like a boat as it speeds up).
 Again, ski technology has improved at such an exponential rate in the past few years that deep powder skiing is no longer the thigh destroying schlep that it used to be (although we still recommend getting those squats in beforehand!).

-Some heli-ski terrain can be mellow with a similar gradient to blue and red runs in resorts and it’s likely that you’ll have your first few runs as a beginner heli-skier on such mountain faces.
+Some heli-ski terrain can be mellow with a similar gradients to blue runs in resort and it’s likely that your first few runs as a beginner heli-skier will be on these types of slopes.
 However, you will still need to have enough speed and athleticism to make turns in powder if you want to meet the helicopter at the bottom of the run.
 Get some tips on how to ski powder like a pro before you go.

 For snowboarders, it is a lot easier to make turns as the powder boards just glide effortlessly down the mountain; however, you do need to be good enough to navigate around trees and terrain features if that’s where you’re heading.
 You will also need to be skilled enough to keep your vision up and ride with enough speed so you do not get stuck in the natural dips and trenches of backcountry terrain.
-When you do get stuck (and it will probably happen) you might also have to take your board off and walk through some deep snow until you get to the top of the next fall line.
-Make sure your heart is up to the task.
+Long, floaty powder boards are ideal, and most heli-ski operators will provide these free of charge if you don’t have one.
+If you’re looking for a great powder board, check out Prior Snowboards, one of our local custom board makers here in Whistler.

-Most operations have an artillery of the very best powder skis and snowboards on offer.
-If you are a heli-sports newbie you are best to use their rental gear as they will have much more powder specific equipment than the skis or snowboard you may have, unless you are used to skiing deep powder on a regular basis.
-I’ve seen a lot of people turn up with their own favourite ‘in-bounds powder ski/snowboard’, only to discover that it’s entirely inappropriate for deep snow, so just ask one of our team and we’ll be happy to help.
+Most operators have an artillery of the very best powder skis and snowboards on offer.
+If you are a heli-sports newbie you are better off using their rental gear, as they will have much more powder-specific equipment than the skis or snowboard you may have, unless you are used to skiing deep powder on a regular basis.
+I’ve seen a lot of people turn up with their own favourite in-bounds “powder” ski/snowboard, only to discover that it’s entirely inappropriate for deep snow, so just ask one of our team and we’ll be happy to help.
 If you have your own boots, then great – your rental technician will be able to fit a air of powder skis to these.

-Powder skiing in the resort bears zero resemblance to heli-skiing in the backcountry
+Powder skiing in the resort is not the same as heli-skiing in the backcountry

 Put simply, riding powder in the resort is more difficult.
 Firstly, the base under each new snowfall is much harder because of all the skier compaction in-bounds, so you often get thrown off balance when you hit hidden moguls and bumps.
 This won’t be an issue when you heli-ski.